San Ena Oniro: Singles

+Three teasers were released for the video clip.
+The official video clip was published on 23 April 2011.
+The video was blocked worldwide and was later re-uploaded in MelissesVEVO.

+The second single, "Kano Mia Efhi" (Greek: Κάνω μια ευχή; English: I make a wish), was written by Meth and Megeda and produced by Meth.
+It was released on 21 June 2011.
+It was announced that the video clip will be first seen in Sony Ericsson Greece's Facebook page.
+A teaser of the video clip was released on 19 July 2011.
+The video was published on VEVO on 29 July 2011.

+The third single, "Voltes St Asteria" (Greek: Βόλτες στ' αστερια; English: Rides to the stars), was written by Giannis Hristodoulopoulos and Giannis Doxas and produced by Giannis Hristodoulopoulos.
+It was released on 21 June 2011.
+The teaser of the video clip was released on 5 October 2011.
+The video clip was fully released few days later on VEVO.
+However the video is currently unavailable on the channel.

+"La La Love" is the fourth and final single.

 Editions

 The album had two editions, the regular and the euro edition released in July 2011 and January 2012 respectively.

 Regular edition

 The regular edition was released in Cyprus and Greece on 22 July 2011.
 It included ten songs with the most being written and produced by Giannis Hristodoulopoulos and Yiannis Doxas.
 Some of the songs were written in English by foreigner lyricists and were translated to Greek.
 The album included Adamou's collaboration with Mellises, "Krata Ta Matia Sou Klista".

 "Tis Agapis Ta Thimata", was set to be released by Elena Paparizou but was later recorded by Adamou.
 The song was originally written under the title "Murderous" and was translated for the album.
 The song "Fige" had an English version named "Madness" which was not included in the album and featured the Greek band tU.
 The album's title track, "San Ena Oniro", was originally performed by Robert Williams and Bessy Argiraki.
 Adamou performed her own version of the song with Giorgos Papadimitrakis from the band Kokkina Halia.